efrecon/devenv-code-tunnel/README.md

 The environment will automatically establish two tunnels and provide access instructions in the logs:

-- one vscode [tunnel][vscode].
+- One VS Code [tunnel][vscode].
 For access, you will have to follow the link to authorize the tunnel while logged in as `efrecon` at GitHub.
-- one [cloudflare] quick tunnel.
+- One [cloudflare] quick tunnel.
 Access from [cloudflare] is restricted to the public SSH keys registered under the `efrecon` account.

-The [`devenv.sh`](./devenv.sh) wrapper script will prefer creating a fully encapsulated microVM with `podman` and `krun`, but will gracefully downgrade to privileged containers on top of `podman` or `docker`, depending on which container solution is installed and accessible.
+The [`devenv.sh`](./devenv.sh) wrapper script will prefer creating a fully encapsulated microVM with `podman` and `krun`, but will fall back to privileged containers on top of `podman` or `docker`, depending on which container solution is installed and accessible.
 Containers need to be privileged in order for the user inside the development environment to be able to run `docker`, a.k.a.
 [DinD] or docker in docker.

 The [`devenv.sh`](./devenv.sh) wrapper script automatically uses a "fat" image based on Alpine Linux.
 The content of this image is controlled through a set of